jambonz/jambonz-docs/docs/rest.md

 An api key is a token that is associated with an application and is used to authenticate requests on behalf of that application.
 Api keys can be created and destroyed via the API.
 When created, they are associated to one and only one application.

 ## Calls
-A call is a voice connection made between the jambones platform and another endpoint, which may be a phone or a sip endpoint.
+A call is a voice connection made between the jambonz platform and another endpoint, which may be a phone or a sip endpoint.
 Inbound calls are those made from external numbers or devices towards the platform, while outbound calls are placed by the platform to an endpoint.
 Inbound calls quite often are used to trigger outbound calls and in such a situation the outbound call will have a parent call uuid attribute that references the inbound call.

 Calls may created, modified, and deleted through the API.